aprsworld/wsBroadcast/README.md

 ### HTTP Server

-_THIS DOCUMENTATION IS OUT OF DATE_

-The HTTP Server currently just serves static file content and the dynamic data (under '/.data') as a fallback for AJAX HTTP Polling and for other uses.
-It is possible it may be extended to allow updates via HTTP as well.
+The HTTP Server currently just serves static file content and the dynamic data (under '/.data/') as a fallback for AJAX HTTP Polling and for other uses.
+It also allows updates via HTTP POSTS as well.

-'/.data' serves the JSON data with a mime-type of 'application/json', though in the future may do some content negotation.

-'/.data.json' serves the JSON data with a mime-type of 'application/json'.

-'/.data.dat' serves the JSON data, but with a mime-type of 'text/plain' for compatibility with IE.
+The data is served in JSON with a mime-type of 'application/json', though in the future may do some content negotation.
+If there is a trailing '.txt.' in the URI, the server will send a mime-type of 'text/plain' for compatibility with IE.

-The HTTP Server requires the 'serve-static', 'serve-index', and 'finalhandler' npm modules.

 Currently the HTTP server defaults to running on port 8888.

 ### WebSockets Server

-_THIS DOCUMENTATION IS OUT OF DATE_

-The WebSockets Server currently broadcasts the dynamic data to all connected clients.
-In the future it may support updating the data as well.
+The WebSockets Server currently uses a simple protocol to subscribe and unsubscribe from receiving updates from parts of the data tree.

+_(DOCUMENTATION FOR PROTOCOL COMMING SOON)_

-The WebSockets Server requires the 'ws' npm module.  (`npm install ws`) For diagnostic and debugging the 'wscat' module is recommended.  (`npm install -g wscat`)
+For diagnostic and debugging the 'wscat' module is recommended.  (`npm install -g wscat`)

 Currently the WebSocket server defaults to running on port 1228.

 ### TCP Server

-_THIS DOCUMENTATION IS OUT OF DATE_

 The TCP Server allows updating the dynamic data via standard JSON messages.
-The protocol is a very simple input only terminated (At this time it is terminated with a '\n', 0x0A character though in the future may use the traditional null, '\0', 0x00 terminator) message passing system with each message being a JSON object with absolutely no handshake.
+The protocol is a very simple input only terminated (The '\n' or 0x0A ASCII character) message passing system with each message being a JSON object with absolutely no handshake.
 It may be extended in the future.

-Currently two TCP Servers are run, one on port 1229 which is for input, and one on port 1230 for a single output of the current data.
+Currently two TCP Servers are run, one on port 1230 which is for input, and one on port 1231 for a single output of the current data.